 We gather individuals from different areas of the food system to collaborate as teams and affect change directly in their communities.

-A localized food system encompasses the closed-loop path of food as it moves from farm to table within the same region, including where it is grown, processed, distributed, consumed, and disposed of.
+A local food economy encompasses the closed-loop path of food as it moves from farm to table within the same region, including where it is grown, processed, distributed, consumed, and disposed of.

 Through Resource Sharing, Grant Distribution and Financing Partnerships we get funding and resources to the people who need it most.
 We activate our network as a Crisis Response solution, bringing people, resources, and funding to bear on immediate challenges.